Noe235/CART315/Process Journal/Journal.md

 object that is not static.

-Alright change of plan we are making a who can hit hte ball the most and seperating the screen in two.
-I changed idea since I couldn't do the chain and I didn't want to go back to the same orignal game.
+Alright change of plan we are making a who can hit hte ball the most and separating the screen in two.
+I changed idea since I couldn't do the chain and I didn't want to go back to the same original game.

 I want to add some ball to appear over time but for now everything works so I'll add it after commit

-tiny problem the score are on the balls, but its fixed I got the middle wall to have the scoring script that access the variable of each ball to then put the scores together, there is defenitly a better way to do this but since I don't have much time nad we kind of already know we fucked up by putting everything on the ball we knew that its wasn't that efficient.
+tiny problem the score are on the balls, but its fixed I got the middle wall to have the scoring script that access the variable of each ball to then put the scores together, there is definitely a better way to do this but since I don't have much time nad we kind of already know we fucked up by putting everything on the ball we knew that its wasn't that efficient.